Note on the evaluation of one type scalar three-point integral extracted from the Higgs boson decay: introduction

 \section{introduction}

-In the framework of the Standard Model(SM), evaluation of the scalar one loop three-point amplitudes\cite{npb153.365,prd40.54} play a fundamental role in deciphering the property of the Higgs boson\cite{plb716:1, plb716:30} though its decaying to $gg$(or $\gamma\gamma$) and the inverse process, i.e., production of the Higgs boson by gluon fusion\cite{higgshunter, kniehl1994, Djouadi:2005gi, spira2017, Workman:2022ynf}.
-Owing to the coupling of the Higgs boson to the fermions $g_{Hf\bar{f}}$ and the coupling of fermions to gluon, the three propagators take the same mass at the leading order of perturbative theory.
-In addition to the top quark, there is considerable mass difference between the Higgs boson and other quarks, an economic way to compute the amplitude is taking the limit that $m_{H}\rightarrow \infty$ such that the amplitude tends to a constant\cite{Ellis:1975ap, Rizzo:1979mf}.
+In the Standard Model (SM) of the particle physics, the analytic expressions of the scalar one loop three-point integrals~\cite{npb153.365,prd40.54} play a significant role in evaluating the amplitudes of triangle diagram mediated processes.
+A typical example is deciphering the property of the Higgs boson~\cite{plb716:1, plb716:30} though its decaying to $gg$ (or $\gamma\gamma$) and the inverse process, i.e., the production of single Higgs boson by gluon fusion~\cite{higgshunter, kniehl1994, Djouadi:2005gi, spira2017, PDG2024}.
+Owing to the couplings of the Higgs boson to the fermions $g_{Hf\bar{f}}$ and the coupling of fermions to gluons, the three propagators forming the triangle take the same mass.
+In addition to the top quark, there is considerable mass gap between the Higgs boson and other quarks, an economic way to compute the amplitude is taking the limit that $m_{H}\rightarrow \infty$ so that the evaluation will be greatly simplified and the resulted amplitude tends to a constant~\cite{Ellis:1975ap, Rizzo:1979mf}.
 The advantage of this manner is convenient for evaluation, but we lose the chance to compare the different contributions from various competing processes to the amplitude.
-Fully analytic results are essential to analyze $H\rightarrow gg$.
-The evaluated amplitude, if the high energy approximation is not exploited, will be expressed as function of $m_{f}/m_{H}$, where $m_{f}$ and $m_{H}$ are the masses of the internal fermion and the Higgs boson, respectively.
+Thus complete analytic results are indispensable in order to give a thorough analysis on $H\rightarrow gg$ and its inverse process.
+If the high energy approximation is not exploited, the ultimate amplitude will be expressed as function of $m_{f}/m_{H}$, where $m_{f}$ and $m_{H}$ are the masses of the internal fermion and the Higgs boson, respectively.
 At the final stage of the evaluation, a integral of the following type necessarily arises and must be handled carefully